subtitled: "The Convergence of Virtual Reality and Blockchain Technologies"

 An important premise is that right now there isn't just one metaverse, the way there is only one Internet: there are many attempts at creating a metaverse, from the generation of Second Life (2003) to the blockchain-based generation of The Sandbox (2014) and Decentraland (2017).

 A metaverse generally implements an economic system that is modeled on the economic system of the real world.
 Avatars can make things, can sell things and can buy things.
 Each metaverse has a kind of digital money that can be used for such trades, and generally they are cryptocurrencies based on blockchain technology.
+More realistically, the Metaverse is a mosaic of economies that are evolving naturally out of decentralized finance, or DeFi.

 The early attempts at molding a metaverse were made by games, typically games with ambitions of "virtual reality", although they rarely required the use of VR headsets.
 Of course, if one wants to truly replicate the experience of the three-dimensional real world on the two-dimensional screen, a sensory immersive experience would be a must; but most metaverses are content with simply replicating the processes and rituals of the real world, minus the bodily experience.